-As we are closing out the “old” year and welcoming in the new, we reflect upon what we have lived through in our marriage and this ministry, and most importantly, what we have learned through, which we could pass onto you.
+As we are closing out the “old” year and welcoming in the new, we reflect upon what we have lived through in our marriage and this ministry.
+And most importantly, we are reflecting on what we have learned through, which we could pass onto you.
+The following will be some of our year end reflections.

 This year we began daily posting quotes on the Marriage Missions Facebook and Twitter pages to help marriages.
-(You can visit our Facebook and Twitter Archive to see what you’ve missed.)
+(You can visit our Social Media topic to see what you’ve missed.)
 It’s been both fun and a lot of work to gather the marriage tips we’re able to pass along.
-So, below are a few of our favorites (with attribution to the authors), which we believe will give you food for thought for the New Year, and help your marriage improve, if applied:
+So, below are a few of our favorites (with attribution to the authors).
+We believe they will give you food for thought for the New Year.
+Plus they will help your marriage improve, if applied:

 • “A great marriage doesn’t just happen!
 It takes a solid set of decisions, a huge amount of skill, and enormous willpower.
 I contend that people in extremely healthy marriages built those marriages just as you build a mammoth bridge or skyscraper.
 They made their marriage triumphant because they simply wouldn’t settle for less.
 No matter how much work it requires, their willpower gives them this kind of toughness.”
 (Neil Clark Warren, from the book, “Learning to Live with the Love of Your Life”)